 There were certain things I wanted for my future, but they didn't include college or moving away.
 I should have gotten far away, really, to get a life, but when my mother got sick, I had to take care of her.
 I owed that to her.
 And the things I wanted?
 To work in the post office, to find a nice girl who would fit into Louise's Santa outfit (which I had obtained from her sister), and to buy the Hanson's old house, which had seen a series of renters come and go amid rumors of weird phenomena, the unseen patter of little feet, the basement lights going on and off, things like that.

-I ended up with Marcia Baldwin, who worked at the post-office with me, thirty-five to my eighteen, a skinny and lonely smoker and drinker, a good sport, someone who didn't mind having sex in a Santa suit in the basement and playing Twister every night, at least not at first.
+I ended up with Marcia Baldwin, who worked at the post-office with me, 35 to my 18, a skinny and lonely smoker and drinker, a good sport, someone who didn't mind having sex in a Santa suit in the basement and playing Twister every night, at least not at first.

 My mother didn't like it, of course, her baby with that woman, but then she showed up at the reception, still frail but in remission, and moving up in the Avon ranks.
 My father, now retired, danced a little with my mother, because Linda wasn't there, then drank way too much and between falling down episodes showed me pictures of Estelle, his little girl.
 He slapped me on the back.
 "Johnny!
 The Hanson place?
 I guess that isn't a bad buy.
 Water damage all fixed?"